A HOME FOR ANYONE ADDICTED TO ARABIC.

 Arabic roots with weak letters are tricky.
 If you want to express “say!” (you both – dual) in Arabic, you use قُولا.
 Why do we keep the و here?
 An analysis.

-Last updated: 9 months ago
+Last updated: 1 year ago

 Admittedly, this is a form that you will rarely encounter, as the dual (الْمُثَنَّى) is pretty much not used in colloquial Arabic.
-Instead, in spoken Arabic, you use the plural of the imperative (أَمْرٌ) to express the dual.
+Instead, in spoken Arabic, you use the plural of the (أَمْرٌ) to express the dual.

 But it is a good exercise to test your feeling for tricky Arabic roots.